SDFIdk/vector_tiles_assets/DEVELOPING.md

 ## Building glyphs from fonts
 To build glyphs from the fonts in the `fonts` folder, install the depedencies with `npm install` and then run `npm run build-glyphs`.
 This only needs to be run if new fonts are added to the repository.

+## Creating a new release
+Follow the below steps for creating a new release:
+- Document any changes in `CHANGELOG.md`.
+- Bump the version in package.json and run `npm i` to automatically update the `package-lock.json`.
+    - If in doubt about what the new version number should be, refer to [this](https://docs.npmjs.com/about-semantic-versioning#incrementing-semantic-versions-in-published-packages).
+- Create a new release with a version tag and name consisting of the version number prefixed by a `v`.
+For instance, for version number `0.2.1` the tag and name should be `v0.2.1`.
+- Build the `assets` repo (not public) to deploy the cdn at `https://cdn.dataforsyningen.dk/assets/vector_tiles_assets`.